-^{} Each Advanced Project course is for three credit hours.
-A minimum of six hours over two semesters of NDNP 88083 is required to complete the degree program.
-Students may enroll in additional hours, beyond the required six hours, as needed to complete the requirements for the project.
+\ Each Advanced Project course is for three credit hours.
+A minimum of six hours over two semesters of NDNP 88083 is required to complete the degree

 A student must complete the DNP degree within five academic years from the semester they first began coursework.
 Extension of time must be applied for in writing to the DNP director, who will then make a recommendation to the dean of Harris College of Nursing and Health Sciences.
 The letter should explain why the degree was not completed within the time limit and should present a schedule for completing the program.
 Additional courses may be assigned to students who do not complete the degree within the time limit.